vlad-lisnyi/SCS-Raspberry-pi/README.md

   <img src="raspberry4.jpg" width="300" />
 </p>

-**Contatti**
+**Contacts**
 * <code><a href="http://scsshields.altervista.org/contatti.html">Contatti</a></code>

-**Caratteristiche**
+**Characteristics**

-* Raspberry completamente Isolata dal bus
+* Raspberry completely isolated from the bus
-* Configurazione semplice grazie alla web-app
+* Simple configuration thanks to the web-app
-* Possibilità di effettuare Test degli attuatori grazie alla web-app
+* Possibility to carry out actuator tests thanks to the web-app
-* La comunicazione con la shield avviene in modo semplice tramite <code>MQTT</code>, con la possibilità dell'utente di sviluppare le proprie applicazioni con qualsiasi linguaggio desiderato comunicando tramite <code>MQTT Publish/Subscribe</code>
+* Communication with the shield occurs simply via <code>MQTT</code>, with the user's ability to develop their own applications with any desired language by communicating via <code>MQTT Publish/Subscribe</code>

-**Pin usati**
+**Pins used**

 * UART0 TX (8)
 * UART0 RX (10)